 The Pastoral system in the High School is there to offer care and support for students throughout their school career.
-It is important that students have regular contact with their Pastoral Teacher - Mrs Fagan or Mrs Crooks- who oversees their time at school, meets them regularly and is always there to help.
+It is important that students have regular contact with their Pastoral Teacher - Mrs Fagan, Mrs Crooks or Mr Dolan - who oversees their time at school, meets them regularly and is always there to help.